gmkung/kleros-etherscan-batch-process/README.md

 ### Individual Data Export

-These commands export data directly from the Kleros Curate subgraph.
+These commands export data directly from the Kleros Curate subgraph using Envio (default) or The Graph.

 #### Exporting Tags